alexandertrefz/essence/packages/website/diagnostics.md

 it was asked for is admitted wherever a whole Argument would be, and only a name the Parameter never declares makes the Argument stop being a partial.

+Only an Argument WRITTEN as a Record literal may be a partial.
+Every other expression passes a whole Record, and is measured against the Parameter's whole Type as it always was.
+That is not a style rule: Record assignability is width subtyping, so a value typed `{ host: String }` may carry a `retries` of any Type at all, and the callee filling in the members a caller left out would take that foreign value for the member it is missing.
+A literal has nothing to hide — its Type is its text.
+The refusal is `argument-type-mismatch`, and it names the rule in a note.

 Where the Parameter has no default, a Record Argument is measured whole and a missing member reports `argument-type-mismatch`.